RTS New York City

 5. Will I need to live in NYC?
 Yes, students will need to live in NYC or the region to participate in the learning community of the program and have the benefit of learning from the city.

 7. What is Tim Keller’s involvement in the RCM program?
-Tim Keller will teach sessions in the City Ministry Year (CMY), especially in the preaching courses and may also team-teach one or two of the courses in the MABS program.
+Tim Keller will teach sessions in the City Ministry Year (CMY), especially in the preaching courses.
+In the MABS, he is presently the professor of record in one course, Living the Christian Life in Secular Culture, and team-teaches in another, Introduction to Pastoral & Theological Studies, with Dr. Ligon Duncan.

 8. Who will be the professors of the MABS courses?
-For the MABS degree, professors will come from the RTS system of full-time faculty, adjunct professors, and guest lecturers.
-Some of the professors will come from the NYC region and may include staff of Redeemer City to City.
+For the MABS degree, professors will come from the RTS system of full-time faculty, chancellor’s professors, adjunct and guest professors.
+Some of the professors may come from the NYC region and may include staff of Redeemer City to City.

 If you are interested in making tax deductible contributions to help with student scholarships for the RCM program, please go to our donation page.

-13. Is the RCM program open to international students?
+12. Is the RCM program open to international students?
 Yes.
-The RTS application includes some additional requirements that International students need to satisfy when making application.
+The RTS application includes additional requirements that International students need to satisfy when making application.
+International students should speak with the RTS NYC Admissions office to discuss requirements for the program.
+At this time, RTS and CTC are not approved with SEVIS to grant student visas.

-19. What is the City Ministry Year?
-The City Ministry Year (CMY) is a one-year residential training program consisting of cohort based classroom study and mentored learning alongside a ministry experience that equips students for gospel ministry especially in urban center settings.
-CMY covers what is called “practical theology” and corresponds roughly to the year of those courses offered in many US MDiv programs.
-Courses are arranged under four practical ministry areas: preaching, pastoring, leading and cultural engagement.
+18. What is the City Ministry Year and when will it begin?
+The CMY is a one-year full time (2 years if taken part time) training program consisting of cohort based classroom study and tutored ministry review (case studies, preaching, etc.) that equips students for gospel ministry especially in cities.
+The CMY covers what is called “practical theology” and corresponds roughly to the year of practical theology courses offered in many US MDiv programs.
+Courses are arranged under four practical areas of ministry: preaching, pastoring, leading & cultural engagement.
+The CMY will begin September 2017.

-22. What is a typical schedule for the CMY?
-Classroom learning is Monday through Thursday mornings, 9am – 12 noon with an additional 18 hours of reading and ministry projects each week.
+21. What is a typical schedule for the CMY?
+Sessions are two weekdays from 9am to 5pm, plus additional hours of reading and ministry projects each week.

-24. What is the cost of the CMY?
-The cost of the one year CMY program is approximately $9,800 plus cost of reading materials.
+23. What is the cost of the CMY?
+The cost of the one year CMY program is approximately $9,800 plus cost of reading materials for full time students and half that cost for students taking the program per year if taking part time over 2 years.

-25. Who will be the faculty of the CMY?
-Faculty will be city ministry practitioners from NYC and other cities.
-Faculty will include staff from Redeemer church, staff of Redeemer City to City and other ministry leaders.
+24. Who will be the faculty of the CMY?
+Faculty will include Tim Keller, staff from Redeemer and Redeemer City to City and other ministry leaders and practitioners from NYC and other cities

 2101 Carmel Road